-Romania will amend the offshore hydrocarbon law after the parliamentary elections3.
-June 2020. / SEE Energy News
+Romania will amend the offshore hydrocarbon law after the parliamentary elections, SEE Energy News

 The offshore hydrocarbon law, which poses as the greatest obstacle for further investments in the Black Sea gas projects, will be amended after the parliamentary elections, said Romanian Minister of Economy and Energy Virgil Popescu.

 Minister Popescu stressed that amending the law in line with the investors’ expectations requires a political consensus, more than just a majority coalition.
 He believes that amending the law can be done immediately after the parliamentary elections, with a Parliament that has the legitimacy to do so.
 This would unblock gas-related investments in the Black Sea, which are more than necessary for Romania, not only to reduce country’s dependence on energy imports, but also to further develop the petrochemical industry.